'The Other Woman' serves up revenge in comic female fantasy

 By Mary Milliken

-LOS ANGELES "The Other Woman" is a somewhat rare species in today's film fauna - a comedy by women, about women and for women.
+LOS ANGELES, April 24 "The Other Woman" is a somewhat rare species in today's film fauna - a comedy by women, about women and for women.

 But not just for women, star Cameron Diaz said, even though the film is a tale of three women who band together to take revenge on the cheating cad and reduce him to a whimpering mess.

-Note: (Editor's Note: Please be advised that paragraphs 15 and 17 contain language that may offend some readers)